DayaTani/agricola/README.md

 Before you can use this mock HTTP server, ensure you have the following software installed on your system:

-- **Node.js**: This project requires Node.js.
+- **Node.js**: This project requires Node.js version 20 or higher.
 We recommend using [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm) to manage your Node.js installations.
 You can follow these steps to install Node.js with NVM:

   1. Install NVM by following the instructions on the [NVM GitHub repository](https://github.com/nvm-sh/nvm#installing-and-updating).